minyez/minyez.github.io/_posts/2024-10-21-upgrade_ubuntu_lts_work_laptop.md

 The pre-installed Ubuntu is 18.04 LTS, which is a bit old.
 The one used in CI is 22.04 LTS.
-Although it is not necessary to upgrade to the latest since the debug will be in virtual machine, I think it is a good idea to upgrade when the machine is still \"clean\".
+Although it is not necessary to upgrade to the latest since the debug will be in virtual machine, I think it is a good idea to upgrade when the machine is still "clean".

 The upgrade follows [official
 documentation](https://ubuntu.com/server/docs/how-to-upgrade-your-release).